spacerockapps/perfect-web-stack/README.md

 Please refer to the Visual Studio Code website for detailed information on their Text Editor: https://www.visualstudio.com/en-us/products/code-vs.aspx

+## <a name="atomcheatsheet"></a>Atom Cheat Sheet

+### Preview Markdown as HTML
+Top open a side by side panel showing the HTML generated for the Markdown file you are editing, use the following keyboard shortcut while you have the Markdown file open.
+`ctrl-shift-m`

+Please refer to the Atom website for detailed information on their Text Editor: https://atom.io/

 ## <a name="mongodbcodecheatsheet"></a>MongoDB Cheat Sheet

 ### Start the MongoDB server